How to Solve

 H

 Let's begin with Rule 2.
 The four corners always have two neighbors.
 In addition, the three squares A5, B8 and E8 (in yellow) also have only 2 neighbors.
-These squares are indicated in yellow.

 Let's put in the correct lines and corners in these squares.